Asheville, NC In Fall: Your 3-Day Weekend Itinerary (2025)

 Fall is busy on the Parkway so expect a ton of cars and a slower drive.
 Watch out for cyclists and motorcycles!

 Now, as far as what to do and how much time to spend here, it’s up to you!
-You can either take a right and head back toward Asheville on the Parkway or extend your day a bit and take a left (away from Asheville.)
+You can either take a right and check out Pisgah Inn and head back via 151 through Candler, or extend your day a bit and take a left (away from Asheville.)

 Pisgah Inn